ilknurnese/ParaBank_CucumberProject/README.md

 ### License

-This project is open-source software, licensed under the **MIT License**.
+This project is open-source software licensed under the **MIT License**.